City-wide strikes bring Hong Kong to a standstill

 Biggest strike of its kind in decades

-The general strikes across Hong Kong on Monday are believed to be the first of their kind since 1967, when a Chinese Communist Party-allied union instigated widespread labor protests.
+Monday's general strikes are believed to be the first of their kind since 1967, when a Chinese Communist Party-allied union instigated widespread labor protests -- which were followed by deadly terror attacks in which 51 people died.

-At the time, Hong Kong was a colony of the United Kingdom and Mao Zedong was the leader of mainland China.
-As the protesters turned their focus from labor rights to the British colonial administration, work stoppages brought the territory to a standstill.

-The strikes were followed by deadly terror attacks in which 51 people died.

-Antony Dapiran, a lawyer and Hong Kong historian, said Monday's strikes are likely the biggest in the city since those in 1967.
+Antony Dapiran, a lawyer and Hong Kong historian, said Monday's strikes are likely the biggest in the city since those in 1967, when Hong Kong was still a British colony.
 "I've never seen anything like it," he said.

-"We've had rallies in Hong Kong before, we've had protests, but we've never had anything where multiple sites around the city have all simultaneously have been the focus of protests," said Dapiran, the author of "City of Protest: A Recent History of Dissent in Hong Kong."
+"We've had rallies in Hong Kong before, we've had protests, but we've never had anything where multiple sites around the city have all simultaneously have been the focus of protests," said Dapiran, author of "City of Protest: A Recent History of Dissent in Hong Kong."

 John Carroll, a historian at Hong Kong University, agreed that Monday's strikes were unprecedented in scale and organization in the city's modern history.
 He said that the best parallel with Monday's action was probably the 1925 general labor strike, which lasted for months.
 The 1967 strike was different to Monday's unrest, he said, because many workers were living in fear of going to work due to terrorist bombings across Hong Kong.